• Skip to primary navigation

 Ouzo and Raki, two Mediterranean favorites, have a lot in common.

-Both are renowned for their aniseed flavor.
+Both are well-known for their aniseed flavor.

 This licorice taste comes from the same key ingredient.